CLINICAL DATA

 ATTRACT (Hughes et al., 2017)

-A randomised, open-label, active-controlled study in patients previously receiving enzyme replacement therapy (ERT).2,5,6
+A randomised, open-label, active-controlled study in patients previously receiving ERT.2,5,6

 ATTRACT study design